Sachinmehar21/To-do-app-React/README.md

 1. Start the development server:
 ```
-npx nodemon
+npm run dev
 ```
-2. Open your browser and navigate to http://localhost:3000 to see the app in action.
+2. Open your browser and navigate to http://localhost:5173 to see the app in action.

 #Features
 ##Task Management